nulldriver/maven-resource/README.md

 ### `check`: Check for new versions of the artifact.

 Checks for new versions of the artifact by retrieving the `maven-metadata.xml` from the repository.
-Check will only look for new versions of the artifact, not any auxillary artifacts such as javadoc.
+Check will only look for new versions of the artifact, not any auxiliary artifacts such as javadoc.

 ### `in`: Fetch an artifact from a repository.